nodejs/getting-started/README.md

 ### Node.js: Node.js and {{ something else }}

 At this point, very few people use _just_ Node.js.
 As such, it's important to also learn how Node.js works with other tools in our ecosystem.
-These modules,
+These resources aim to help you get up and running with Node.js and other technologies.

 - [Full Stack Open](https://fullstackopen.com)
   - Teaches: Node.js, React, Redux, MongoDB, and GraphQL